vijaikannangit/learngithub-actions/README.md

 This was to view whether link been displayed :- [GitHub Pages](https://pages.github.com/).

+Just tried writing Readme.md with emojis  :+1:   :desktop_computer:

+## To Display Images
 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://myoctocat.com/assets/images/base-octocat.svg)

-Just tried writing Readme.md with emojis  :+1:   :desktop_computer: